MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/README.md

 - This Beta version is available for public testing, features are complete but may contain bugs.
 We invite users to test and suggest functionality improvements!

 ---

+## 📝 Release Notes

+- Check our [Release Notes](./doc/release.md) for detailed information about version updates and new features.
+- The latest version includes significant improvements to RNA-Seq, ATAC-Seq, and VDJ modules.

+---